AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

        // Plugin v1:
        Option = {"OptA", "OptB", "OptC"}
-       Value = {0, 1, 2}
+       Order  = {0, 1, 2} // default, or explicit

        // Plugin v2:
+       // add NewOpt at the end of the list, but specify order so it comes one before the end in the UI
+       // Will display OptA / OptB / NewOpt / OptC
-       Option = {"OptA", "OptB", "NewOpt", "OptC"}
+       Option = {"OptA", "OptB", "OptC", "NewOpt"}
-       Value = {0, 1, 4, 2}
+       Order  = {0, 1, 3, 2} // or anything that sorts the same, e.g. {-100, 100, 300, 200}

 In this case if the user had selected "OptC" in v1, and then loaded the project in v2, "OptC" will still be selected even though it is now the 4th option, and the plugin will get the param value 2, as it did in its previous version.

-The default, if unspecified, is ordinal integers starting from zero.
+The default, if unspecified, is ordinal integers starting from zero, so the options are displayed in their natural order.

 Values may be arbitrary 32-bit integers.
-The same value must not occur more than once in the values list; behavior is undefined if the same value occurs twice in the list.
-The values list must contain the default value as specified by :c:macro:`kOfxParamPropDefault`;
+The same value must not occur more than once in the order list; behavior is undefined if the same value occurs twice in the list.

-behavior is unspecified if it does not.
+Note that :c:macro:`kOfxParamPropChoiceOrder` does not affect project storage or operation; it is only used by the host UI.
+This way it is 100% backward compatible; even if the plugin sets it and the host doesn't support it, the plugin will still work as usual.
+Its options will just appear with the new ones at the end rather than the preferred order.

-To query whether a host supports this, just attempt to set the property and check the return status.
-If the host does not support :c:macro:`kOfxParamPropChoiceValue`, a plugin should not insert new values into the middle of the options list, nor reorder the options, in a new version, otherwise old projects will not load properly.
+To query whether a host supports this, a plugin should attempt to set the property and check the return status.
+If the host does not support :c:macro:`kOfxParamPropChoiceOrder`, a plugin should not insert new values into the middle of the options list, nor reorder the options, in a new version, otherwise old projects will not load properly.

 Note: this property does not help if a plugin wants to *remove* an option.
 One way to handle that case is to define a new choice param in v2 and hide the old v1 param, then use some custom logic to populate the v2 param appropriately.

+Also in 1.5, see the new :c:macro:`kOfxParamTypeStrChoice` param type for another way to do this: the plugin specifies a set of string values as well as user-visible options, and the host stores the string value.
+Plugins can then change the UI order at will in new versions, by reordering the options and enum arrays.

 Available since 1.5.